Integrating Reward Maximization and Population Estimation: Sequential Decision-Making for Internal Revenue Service Audit Selection: Background

-In our IRS setting each arm ($a_t$) represents a taxpayer which the model could select for a given year ($t$).
+where $\mathcal{D}$ is the underlying distribution from which all taxpayers are pulled.
+In our IRS setting each arm ($a_t$) represents a taxpayer which the policy could select for a given year ($t$).
 The associated features ($X_t^a$) are the 500 covariates in our data for the tax return.
 The reward ($r_t^a$) is the adjustment recorded after the audit.
 The population average reward that the agent seeks to accurately model is the average adjustment (summing together would instead provide the tax gap).